Shrek Retold: Production and release

 Shrek Retold was produced as collaborative, but segmented effort; director Grant Duffrin split the film into different scenes of varying length, and each scene was recreated by a contributor.
 In an interview with Quartz, Duffrin stated his love of Shrek was genuine, contrary to the "ironic" Shrek internet memes of the time.
 Shortly prior to release, a trailer for the film was uploaded to the 3GI channel which received significant news coverage.
 The film premiered on YouTube to a live audience on November 29, 2018, and has since remained on the site.
-On November 29, 2019, it was announced that the film would be available for purchase in VHS format and as a free digital download.
-In March 2020, Shrek Retold was followed up by Sonic Rebuilt, a similar recreation of the 1999 Sonic the Hedgehog film.
+On November 29, 2019, it was announced that the film would be available for purchase on a film poster, VHS and as a free digital download.
+A Blu-ray release was later announced on March 1, 2022.

 Reception

 Shrek Retold was received well by critics, who mainly praised its impressive scope for a fan project and its bizarre content.